 We follow the Letters and Sounds Phonics programme which you are able to access online for additional information.

-Useful games (just click on each picture):
+Useful games / activities (just click on each picture):

 Once the children have learnt some sounds, we will focus on learning to read simple words.